dstackai/dstack/docs/concepts.md

   - tag: mnist_data
 ```

-You can refer not only to tags within your current Git repository but to the tags from your other
+You can refer not only to tags within your current Git repo but to the tags from your other
 repositories.

-Here's an example how the workflow refers to a tag from the `dstackai/dstack-examples` repository:
+Here's an example how the workflow refers to a tag from the `dstackai/dstack-examples` repo:

 ```yaml
 deps: